burgrp/nanook-mb/README.md

 - #27: "hot side refrigerant output" - condenser refrigerant output to EEV or refrigerant accumulator

 ### Analog sensors board to pressure sensors (#18, #19, #22, #23)
 Pressure sensors are available either with other connectors than JST-XH or with no connector at all.
-You need to crimp proper three wire JST-XH connectors as 1:GND, 2:DATA, 3:+5V.
+You need to crimp proper three wire JST-XH connectors as:

+- 1: GND (black)
+- 2: SIGNAL (yellow)
+- 3: +5V (red)

+and for Carel sensors with green, white and black wires as:

+- 1: GND (green)
+- 2: SIGNAL (white)
+- 3: +5V (black)

 Pressure sensors are located as follows:
 - #18: "cold side refrigerant pressure" - compressor suction, -1...9,3bar => 0...5V, recommended SPKT0013RO